 Enfranchisement is a process that involves quite an active amount of planning, especially if you are part of a large block of flats.
 Our solicitors have been recognised for excellence in this field by clients and other professionals to become members of the Association of Leasehold Enfranchisement Practitioners.

-From there, if you can gather the required support to pass the 50% required participation by qualifying tenants, purchasing your freehold would be an achievable possibility.
+However, the easiest way to start is to have a conversation with your neighbour.
+If you can gather the required support to pass the 50% required participation by qualifying tenants, purchasing your freehold would be an achievable possibility.
+Our lease enfranchisement solicitors can then help you take the next steps.